highbyte/highbyte.github.io/index.md

 Hi!
 My name is Christer, and this is my personal home page.

 ## Now
-Currently working as a consultant at [Ecru Consulting][ecru] in Stockholm, Sweden, doing mostly DevOps, development, and application architecture work in the .NET space.
+Currently working as a consultant at [Ecrucial][ecrucial] in Stockholm, Sweden, doing mostly DevOps, development, and application architecture work in the .NET space.
 I've started some [open source projects][github_user] on GitHub.
 Other IT related interests include [home automation][home_automation] and gaming.

 ## Earlier
 Been coding and doing other development/IT-related stuff professionally since 1995, using a bunch of different technologies.